noerw/mobile-sensebox/README.md

 # mobile-sensebox

-This is a modular (but probably overcomplicated) sketch for a mobile sensebox.
+This is a modular (but probably overcomplicated) sketch for a mobile sensebox, written as a part of my bachelors thesis.
 It measures arbitrary phenomena (currently only implemented: WiFi network count), which are geocoded and uploaded to the [openSenseMap](https://opensensemap.org) upon wifi connection.